HyperTag/documentation/src/content/cloud-destinations/slack.md

 Slack has a more in-depth guide to [Getting Started with WebHooks](https://api.slack.com/incoming-webhooks#getting-started) that goes over creating your first webhook and all of the steps needed for your account.
 Once you have a Webhook URL, that is all of the necessary steps in order to send events to your Slack Workspace.

-If you've alreay have made a webhook, go to **Manage Apps** within your Workspace Settings and select **Custom Integrations** on the side-nav.
+If you've already have made a webhook, go to **Manage Apps** within your Workspace Settings and select **Custom Integrations** on the side-nav.
 Within Custom Integrations, select **Incoming Webhooks** and select **Add Configuration**.

 ## MetaRouter Settings

-Below are the settings needed to sucessfully connect and configure MetaRouter to send events to your Slack Workspace.
+Below are the settings needed to successfully connect and configure MetaRouter to send events to your Slack Workspace.

 ### Connection